SVRTK/SVRTK/README.md

 License
 -------

-The MIRTK ZSVR package is distributed under the terms of the [Apache License Version 2](http://www.apache.org/licenses/LICENSE-2.0).
+The MIRTK SVRTK package is distributed under the terms of the [Apache License Version 2](http://www.apache.org/licenses/LICENSE-2.0).